nrbn/Portico-Estate/README.md

 **Search**
 ----
-  Search for facilities or resources.
+  Search free text on buildings,resources or organization.

 * **URL**